Cairns Airport Redevelopment Project, Queensland, Australia

 This involved a complete baggage handling upgrade and a major western extension to the international terminal.
 Additional projects included a new international terminal building loading dock, a second water supply to the airport, and fire and electrical services upgrades.

 The eastern concourse of the international terminal building was also extended.
-It will service gate one and introduce new aerobridge facilities.
+It serves gate one and introduced new aerobridge facilities.

 Recent developments

-This stage brought online the first 14 counters in what will ultimately be a combined check-in area for all departing domestic flights with 36 counters available, due for completion later this year.
+The domestic terminal redevelopment brought online the first 14 counters.
+The combined check-in area for all departing domestic flights operates with 36 counters.

 The first half of the new baggage handling facility behind the check-in area is now operational as a new passenger screening point.